scottoffen/express-tang/README.md

 ## Notes ##

-Your application file structure is intentionally traversed synchronously, because you don't want the application to continue starting up until all the routes have been added.
+Your application file structure is intentionally traversed **synchronously**, because you don't want the application to continue starting up until all the routes have been added.
 While this *might* cause your application to take longer to start up, it's a one-time hit, and the benefit is in preventing someone from clobbering your express configuration.